Rytchet/comp124/README.md

 		// Printing num
-		push num	// Push the value of num on the stack lea eax, fmt	// Save the adress of fmt in eax push eax	// Push eax on the stack call printf	// Call printf, a C function add esp, 8	// Reset the ESP
+		push num	// Push the value of num on the stack lea eax, fmt	// Save the address of fmt in eax push eax	// Push eax on the stack call printf	// Call printf, a C function add esp, 8	// Reset the ESP